Multi-Window Temporal Analysis for Enhanced Arrhythmia Classification: Leveraging Long-Range Dependencies in Electrocardiogram Signals: Discussion

-Furthermore, the superior out-of-distribution performance of multi-epoch models indicates a high degree of robustness—a critical requirement for real-world deployment, which was explicitly acknowledged for example in the FDA's Software as a Medical Device (SaMD) guideline~\cite{FDA2017SaMD} and the action plan on AI/ML-based SaMD~\cite{FDA2021AIActionPlan}.
+Furthermore, the superior out-of-distribution performance of multi-window models indicates a high degree of robustness—a critical requirement for real-world deployment, which was explicitly acknowledged for example in the FDA's Software as a Medical Device (SaMD) guideline~\citep{FDA2017SaMD} and the action plan on AI/ML-based SaMD~\citep{FDA2021AIActionPlan}.
 This robustness addresses the well-documented challenge of domain shift in medical AI applications, where models frequently underperform when applied to patient populations, recording devices, or clinical environments that differ from training conditions.
-The enhanced generalizability of our approach suggests improved performance across diverse healthcare settings, patient demographics, and ECG acquisition systems without requiring extensive retraining or calibration.
 More specifically, we anticipate impact on the following use cases:

 \heading{Enhanced diagnostic precision and clinical burden reduction} Improved overall predictive performance at fixed sensitivity can translate into higher specificity, reducing false positives, unnecessary clinical interventions, costs, and patient anxiety.
-False positive rates have been reported to be high in certain conventional automated systems~\cite{bumgarner2018smartwatch,tison2018passive}, contributing to increased emergency department utilization from consumer-grade devices~\cite{seshadri2020accuracy,rajakariar2020accuracy}.
+False positive rates have been reported to be high in certain conventional automated systems~\citep{bumgarner2018smartwatch,tison2018passive}, contributing to increased emergency department utilization from consumer-grade devices~\citep{seshadri2020accuracy,rajakariar2020accuracy}.
 As a result, the proposed approach can improve patient experience and resource utilization without compromising diagnostic safety.

-\heading{Advanced arrhythmia characterization and temporal dynamics} Understanding the temporal dynamics characteristics of arrhythmia is key for more fine-grained understanding of arrhythmia subclasses, such as paroxysmal and persistent in the case of atrial fibrillation, and is believed to lead to clinically actionable insights into disease progression and treatment response~\cite{charitos2014clinical, de2010progression}.
+\heading{Advanced arrhythmia characterization and temporal dynamics} Understanding the temporal dynamics characteristics of arrhythmia is key for more fine-grained understanding of arrhythmia subclasses, such as paroxysmal and persistent in the case of atrial fibrillation, and is believed to lead to clinically actionable insights into disease progression and treatment response~\citep{charitos2014clinical, de2010progression}.
 The improved accuracy but also temporal consistency, see Figure~\ref{fig:band}, of the proposed approach aligns with this goal.